tristanlangford/CV/README.md

 ## Hobbies

 - **Dulwich Hamlet** - On a Saturday can be found standing in the "rabble" supporting Dulwich Hamlet FC
-- **Cricket** - Regularly play for one of the worst cricket teams in London (formerly the worst)
+- **Cricket** - Regularly play for one of the worst cricket teams in London (formerly officially the worst)
 - **Running** - I got into running during lockdown.
-I've completed a couple half marathons.
+So far I've completed a couple half marathons.
 [Strava](https://www.strava.com/athletes/15342123)

 <!-- Project Links -->